AdityaManohar/backbone-declarative-validation/README.md

 });
 ```

-Validations
+Validation types
 -----------
-Currently the validations supported are
+Currently the validation types supported are

 * text
 * email